mattermost/docs/source/process/working-at-mattermost.rst

 10. **Friends around the world:** Build relationships with staff and contributors in dozens of countries.

 ----------------------------------------------------------
-Working Remotely
+Work Anywhere
 ----------------------------------------------------------

-We're headquartered in Palo Alto, California, and like many open source companies a large portion of Mattermost, Inc. works remotely from around the world.
+We're headquartered in Palo Alto, California, and like many open source companies a large portion of Mattermost, Inc. works from anywhere in the world.

 This gives us tremendous advantages: